Skip to Main Content

 What resolution is available?

-Professional thermal cameras range from 320x240 to 640x480 and higher.
-Modern thermal sensors provide detailed imagery suitable for HD and 4K broadcast productions and ORF/ÖFI-supported documentaries.
+Pro thermal cameras range from 320x240 to 640x480 and higher.
+Modern thermal sensors give detailed visuals suitable for HD and 4K broadcast shoots and ORF/ÖFI-supported documentaries.

 What are the color palette options?